mossgreen/mossgreen.github.io/_posts/2020-06-06-Validations-in-Spring.md

 ### Testing with DTO Bean Validation

-Note that you should custome the error message.
+Note that you should customize the error message.
 We will do this in another chapter.

 ```java
 @PostMapping